Instagram and teens: How to keep your kids safe

 “Developers need to start building apps with kids in mind,” she said.
 And no, she doesn’t mean Instagram Kids, the project Facebook paused last week amid a widespread backlash.
 “We can’t trust a company that didn’t start with kids’ best interests in mind,” she said.

 Facebook says it’s added a host of safeguards and features to improve teens’ well-being on Instagram over the years, such as mental-health support for people who search for common hashtags associated with eating disorders or self-harm.
-The company also tested hiding “like” counts as part of a program called “which means when you post something, if you’re a young person, you don’t have to worry about how many people are going to like your post and whether people will see that,” said Monika Bickert, Facebook’s head of global policy management.
+The company also tested hiding “like” counts, “which means when you post something, if you’re a young person, you don’t have to worry about how many people are going to like your post and whether people will see that,” said Monika Bickert, Facebook’s head of global policy management.

 But Facebook’s own researchers found that hiding like counts did not help make teenagers feel better.